carronj/LensIt/README.md

 Several parts were directly adapted from or inspired by qcinv (https://github.com/dhanson/qcinv) and quicklens (https://github.com/dhanson/quicklens) by Duncan Hanson, many thanks to him.

 Many parts use the flat-sky approximation, with likely extension to curved-sky in a near future.
-To use the GPU implementation of certain routines, you will need pyCUDA. (https://mathema.tician.de/software/pycuda)
+To use the GPU implementation of some of the routines, you will need pyCUDA. (https://mathema.tician.de/software/pycuda)

 Example and tests scripts might follow, or (much simpler) just write to me.